influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.8/data_formats/input/json.md

 ---
 title: JSON input data format
-description: ???
+description: Use the JSON input data format to parse [JSON][json] objects, or an array of objects, into Telegraf metric fields.
 menu:
   telegraf_1_8:
     name: JSON
-    weight: 40
+    weight: 70
     parent: input
 ---

-The JSON data format parses a [JSON][json] object or an array of objects into metric fields.
+The JSON input data format parses a [JSON][json] object or an array of objects into Telegraf metric fields.

 **NOTE:** All JSON numbers are converted to float fields.
 JSON String are ignored unless specified in the `tag_key` or `json_string_fields` options.